 The tennis racket was made from over 300 plastic bottles.
 These bottles were chopped up into tiny pieces and cast with resin in a mold.
 The tennis racket mold was custom made by Canadian artist Rob Dobie.

 Do you remember that plastic bottle Kickstarter project we shared on Facebook?
 The tennis racket strings were cut using that plastic bottle cutter!

 Rob did such an incredible job tightening the plastic bottle tennis racket strings.
-You can actually bounce a tennis ball off them!
+You can actually bounce a tennis ball off of them!

 The plastic bottle shoe team was lead by Danielle Ehrlich.
 The amazing plastic bottle shoe they created reused 170 plastic bottles.

-In order to make the plastic bottle shoe they first made a wire frame shaped like a shoe.
+In order to make the plastic bottle shoe, they first made a wire frame shaped like a shoe.
 They then collected and cleaned plastic bottles and sewed them into sheets of plastic using an industrial sewing machine.
 These sheets of plastic were then attached to the wire frame.